Shellyspike/Primo/Primo.Office.OdfOxml.Linux_en.md

    - Column — the column index (starting from zero).
    - Row — the row index (starting from zero).

-### Component "Copy to clipboard"
+### Element "Copy to clipboard"

-This component copies text to the clipboard.
+This element copies text to the clipboard.
 It functions correctly only within the **ODF document** container.
 It includes the following properties:

 1. **Text**:
    - Length — text length.
    - Start — text start.

-### Component "Find text"
+### Element "Find text"

 Searches for the specified text in the document.
 It functions correctly only within the **ODF document** container.
 It includes the following properties: